solo-io/gloo/docs/content/installation/advanced_configuration/node_port.md

 ---
-title: Exposing Gloo with NodePort
+title: Exposing Gloo Edge with NodePort
 weight: 30
-description: Exposing Gloo's listeners on a Kubernetes Service Node Port
+description: Exposing Gloo Edge's listeners on a Kubernetes Service Node Port
 ---

 By default, microservices deployed in Kubernetes have an internal flat network that is not accessible from the outside of the cluster.
 This is true even if you use Kubernetes on a public cloud (like Amazon AWS or Google Cloud).

 A NodePort service is a way to make Kubernetes services available from outside the cluster (and potentially allow access from the internet) by opening ports on all of the nodes in the cluster and allowing traffic to go directly to the pods running within the cluster.

-In this document, we will review how to expose Gloo via a NodePort service.
+In this document, we will review how to expose Gloo Edge via a NodePort service.
 It's important to note that NodePort is *not* a recommended production setting.
 Node port has the following drawbacks not limited to:

 * You must coordinate what services use what ports so there is no conflict
 * A single service can be served on a port